-- 1. Turn the levers on the Water Center Panel to the "Sanitize" position as indicated by the picture instructions on the Water Center Panel. - 2.
+- 1. Turn the levers on the Water Center Service Panel to the "Sanitize" position as indicated by the picture instructions on the Water Center Panel. - 2.
 Prepare a chlorine solution using 1 gallon of water and 1/4 cup of household chlorine bleach (sodium hypochlorite solution). - 3.
-Attach a siphon tube to the city water port and turn the pump on to siphon the chlorine solution into the tank.
+Use the siphon tube to the city water port and turn the pump on to siphon the chlorine solution into the tank.

-Attach a siphon tube then place it in the chlorine solution container and turn the pump on to begin siphoning contents.
-(Typical View)
+Place the siphon tube in the chlorine solution container and turn the pump on to begin siphoning contents. -Typical View

-- 4. Use 1 gallon solution for each 15 gallons of tank capacity.
-This procedure will result in a residual chlorine concentration of 50 ppm in the water system. - NOTE: If a 100 ppm concentration is desired, use 1/2 cup of household bleach with 1 gallon of water to prepare the chlorine solution.
+4. Use 1 gallon solution for each 15 gallons of tank capacity.
+This procedure will result in a residual chlorine concentration of 50 ppm in the water system.

+NOTE: If a 100 ppm concentration is desired, use 1/2 cup of household bleach with 1 gallon of water to prepare the chlorine solution.
 One gallon of this solution should be used for each 15 gallons of tank capacity.